-Nearby Nature’s home base is in Alton Baker Park, where we serve as the City of Eugene’s official Park Host.
+Nearby Nature’s home base is in Alton Baker Park, where we have served as the City of Eugene’s resident Park Host since 1998.
 Alton Baker Park has a developed area on the western end and the 237-acre Whilamut Natural Area on the eastern end.

 Most of Nearby Nature’s programs take place in the Whilamut Natural Area and at our Learnscape Garden and Outdoor Classroom.
-Named to honor the Kalapuya people, this part of the park is a haven for wildlife as well as non-motorized human visitors.
+Named to honor the Kalapuya people, the Whilamut Natural Area is a haven for wildlife as well as non-motorized human visitors.
 A myriad of jogging and hiking trails, bike paths, waterways, forests, meadows, and the Kalapuya Talking Stones make this area a favorite among runners, hikers, nature explorers, canoe paddlers, bicyclists and other outdoor enthusiasts.
 We hope you will also visit the Frohnmayer Footbridge, Nearby Nature Stencil Mural Guide 2018 between the park and the University of Oregon, to see the beautiful stencil mural we created in 2018!
 For upcoming Nearby Nature programs in the park, see our Calendar.

 When you visit the park, pleas follow the Natural Area Guidelines below.
 An Alton Baker Park Trail Map is posted on kiosks located throughout the park, including one near the Alton Baker Park Host Residence where we have our office.